Early Reading and Phonics; Autumn Term 2024

-We were delighted to hear, just before the half term break, that after a rigorous submission, our school was designated, yet again, with the Primary Science Quality Mark.
+We were delighted to hear, in the Summer Term 2023, that after a rigorous submission, our school was designated, yet again, with the Primary Science Quality Mark.

 Close to 200 Primary Science Quality Marks were awarded to infant, junior, primary, middle and special schools in May 2023 to celebrate those schools commitment to excellence in science teaching and learning.